aws/iot-atlas/src/hugo/content/en-us/patterns/MVC/_index.md

 IoT devices have a common set of concerns:

-* report the current state of the device, attached sensors and actuators
+* reporting the current state of the device, attached sensors, and actuators
 * processing control messages (both remote and local)
 * presenting status information

 The device software should also be easy to test and reuse across multiple projects, hardware platforms, languages, and SDKs.
-Some devices are 'one-way' only reporting state or taking action, while others are 'two-way,' performing both of these actions.
+Some devices are 'one-way' only reporting state or taking action, while others are 'two-way', performing both of these actions.
 The software design pattern should be generally composable to support all these uses as well as accommodate a flexible variety of peripherals, command sources, and interfaces.

 ## Solution